-The Fellowship offers support for emerging or established Australian writers, working in any literary genre to develop new work creatively using or inspired by our collections.
+The Creative Arts Fellowship for Australian Writing, sponsored by the Eva Kollsman and Ray Mathew Trust, offers support for emerging or established Australian writers working in any literary genre, to develop new work creatively using or inspired by our collections.

 Dr Michelle Aung Thin

 Cosmopolitan Rangoon through the eyes of Gordon Luce.
 Or, how the politics of authenticity shape the intimate.

 The 2017 Creative Arts Fellowship for Australian Writing was awarded to Dr Michelle Aung Thin to assist her develop a novel about contemporary Myanmar and colonial Burma, using the remarkable Gordon Luce collection: Cosmopolitan Rangoon through the eyes of Gordon Luce.
 Or, how the politics of authenticity shape the intimate.
 Dr Thin is a lecturer in the College of Design and Social Context at RMIT University and her first novel The Monsoon Bride was published in 2011 by Text Publishing.

 Research on postcolonial frontier settlement and scientific exploring expeditions for a novel about black and white politics in Australia